-Even otherwise, investors need to understand financial parameters to understand the companies they invest in.
+Even investor needs to understand financial parameters to understand the companies they invest in.
 After all, you can't put your money into a company blindly.

 Here is one such financial parameter you should know about - cash flow:

 You get a monthly salary credited to your account.
 You use this money to buy goods and services every now and then.
 So, the money exchanges hands.
 Similarly, a company gets cash for the goods it sells and pays money for the raw materials and other expenses.
 This continuous exchange of money is called cash flow.
 This cash flow can be of three types - for operations, investments or financing needs.
 All these details are published in a separate report called the 'cash flow statement'.

 Sometimes, you pay money upfront, while some other times, you use a credit card.
 In case of the latter, you can delay your actual payment by a month or so.
 In the same way, companies do not always pay or get money upfront - a lot of the business activities are on credit.
 This means, at any point in time, someone owes money to the company, which in turn has to pay money to someone else.
 However, the profit and loss account would not reflect this short-term liability.
 So, while a company may be profitable, it may be short in cash.
 This would increase its risk as well as financial stress.
 It may also cause the company to borrow more in short-term, driving up its costs.
 All this cannot be read in the profit and loss statement.
 You can understand if the company is using its cash effectively by reading the cash flow statement.
 It will help you get a better idea of the company's risks.